CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.3.2.2 Mobile Device Management (MDM) .txt

 ### 2 7 No or weak encryption of communication between MDM and terminal

-If the data connection between the mobile device and the MDM server is not encrypted at all or encrypted with outdated algorithms, or if insufficient key lengths are used, the confidentiality and integrity of all transmitted data is compromised.
+If the data connection between the mobile device and the MDM server is not encrypted at all or encrypted with outdated algorithms or if insufficient key lengths are used, the confidentiality and integrity of all transmitted data is compromised.
 For example, an attacker could then spend his IT system as an MDM server, gaining valuable information or changing settings on all of the institution's mobile devices.

 ### 2 8 Unauthorized creation of motion profiles by the MDM

-With most MDM products, it is possible to determine where a device is currently located and data or apps can be enabled or disabled depending on location (so-called geofencing).
+With most MDM products, it is possible to determine where a device is currently located, and data or apps can be enabled or disabled depending on location (so-called geofencing).
 This results in minute movement profiles of the devices and thus also the user.
 If these data are collected without informing the user appropriately, the persons responsible may violate data protection regulations.
 There is also the danger that attackers will access this data.
 Similarly, Geofencing can be misused to control employees inadmissible.

-### 2 9 Dangers of Bring Your Own Device (BYOD)
+### 2 9 Hazards of Bring Your Own Device (BYOD)

 If private devices are used for business purposes, there are various potential threats.
 For example, there may be legal issues regarding software licenses.
 In an emergency, when service data needs to be erased by the MDM on the device, it may also affect the user's private data.
 In addition, the IT managers can no longer check every single employee device to see if it can also be used in official business.
 There is a risk that inappropriate devices will be used, violating internal privacy and security requirements.
 In addition, users are often responsible for maintaining and repairing their personal devices.
 In such a repair, for example, corporate data could be viewed without authorization.
 The same risk exists when there is no regulation of what should happen to the data on the device when the employee leaves the institution.